eclipse-archived/ceylon-lang.org/documentation/1.3/tour/initialization.md

 we must give a distinct name to each additional constructor of the class.

-Constructors are considered to belong to the initialized section of the class, so in this case the initializer section extends until the end of the default constructor declaration.
+Constructors are considered to belong to the initializer section of the class, so in this case the initializer section extends until the end of the default constructor declaration.